 All casting, fly, surf, or spinning is simple and essentially the same.
 The rod must be 'loaded', that is bent by the weight or inertia of sinker, lure or fly line.
-The rod at the end of the forward cast, still bent, rapidly recovers its shape, read rapidly straightens, adding acceleration to the terminal tackle or fly-line, and adding more velocity to the flinging the bait, lure, or fly to where you want it to go.
+The rod at the end of the forward cast, still bent, rapidly recovers its shape, read rapidly straightens, adding acceleration to the terminal tackle or fly-line, and adding more velocity to the bait, lure, or fly to where you want it to go.

 A bow and arrow seems to provide a good analogy.
 The archer pulls back on the arrow, pulling back the bowstring, bending, 'loading' the bow.